Lowest Mortgage Rate in Canada. Starting from 2.49%

 Are you waiting as long as possible for rates to go lower before you renew?
 Or are you super busy, thinking that when you can get to it, your renewal will be a quick click and done?

-You should know that hitting the (renewal) snooze button can make you late.
+Hitting the (renewal) snooze button can make you late.
 And your renewal process may not be as quick as you think.

-Your personal renewal alarm clock.
+• Your personal renewal alarm clock.

 We make it easy to schedule your renewal reminder, notifying you when it's your time to start the process.
 Set your renewal alarm here!

+Not sure when your mortgage matures?
+It's a good idea to keep track — especially if you have a complicated relationship with time (aka it flies too fast for your liking).
 Don't rely on your lender to notify you with enough time for a renewal process that prioritizes your needs and savings.
 If your mortgage contract expires, your lender will profit from the chaos.

 If you're unsure, call your bank rep for the exact date.

-What can complicate your mortgage renewal process?
+What can delay your mortgage renewal process?

 On the client side (aka you):